Students

 Program Overview

-The MSc in Actuarial Science at the University of Strathclyde is designed to provide students with a strong foundation in the statistical concepts, models, and techniques used in actuarial calculations, their computer implementations, and the financial and economic contexts of these calculations.
-The program is an innovative cross-faculty alliance between the Strathclyde Business School and the Faculty of Science.
-The course is intended as a conversion course, teaching material in statistics, economics, and finance.
-It does not currently include specialist actuarial mathematics content (which will be studied in the actuarial professional examinations).
+The MSc in Actuarial Science at Strathclyde has been developed to give students wishing to move into the actuarial profession a strong foundation in the statistical concepts, models, and techniques used in actuarial calculations, their computer implementations, and the financial and economic contexts of these calculations.
+The programme is an innovative cross-faculty alliance between the Strathclyde Business School and the Faculty of Science.

 Semester 1